hurlycabalan/Soc-Investigation/Brute_Force_Attack_Report.md

 - **Immediate Action**: Block the suspicious IP address (`20.21.211.28`) to prevent further login attempts from the attacker.
 - **Long-Term Actions**:
     - **Enforce Multi-Factor Authentication (MFA)** for all high-privilege accounts to mitigate the impact of password-related attacks.
-    - Adjust **account lockout policies** to trigger lockouts after fewer failed login attempts (e.g., 3 attempts).
+    - Adjust **account lockout policies** to trigger after fewer failed login attempts (e.g., 3 attempts).
     - Set up **Azure AD monitoring alerts** for multiple failed logins from the same IP in a short window.

 ---